cutthroat78/Language-Learning-Resources/README.md

 - Maybe make program that can look up if resource exists for certain language and give link if so
 - Put descriptions/comments next to every resource to explain the resource and how to use it (if needed)
 - Move stuff in Language-Resources.md to Resources to sort or template
+- Braille for all langauges (It's "child systems")

 ### Languages Tracking
 <!--